Sips Barcelona, the Most Talked-About Cocktail Bar

 At the drinkery house we do have a menu with wines, cocktails, beers and spirits, and you choose what you feel you identify with.
 At Esencia, you’ll have to trust us, as we will read your expectations and arrange them over a rollercoaster of flavours.

-It was our pleasure to pull up a seat at Sips to chat with Simone and Marc, and we can’t wait to visit them again soon – this time at Esencia, to taste their new collection of exciting creations.
+It was our pleasure to pull up a seat at Sips Barcelona to chat with Simone and Marc, and we can’t wait to revisit them soon – this time at Esencia, to taste their new collection of exciting creations.